najrul04/najrul04/README.md

 <p>

 I am a self-driven ambitious, and enthusiastic front‑end developer.
 I have worked on several web development projects using HTML5, CSS3, JavaScript, React JS and Node JS.
-I am very interested to work as a web developer and I love to do it.
+I am very interested in working as a web developer and I love to do it.
 The possibilities offered by the industry are endless and this motivates me to keep learning new methods and technologies every day.
 I would love to contribute to supporting the team’s objectives and outstanding performance.

 </p>